keerthanaa10/AI_Lab_2023-24/Ex.No6_Towersofhanoi.md

 1. Start the program
 2. Write a rules for finding solution of Towers of Hanoi in SWI-PROLOG.
 3.  a )	If only one disk  => Move disk from X to Y.
-4.  b)	If Number of disk greater than 0 then
+4.  b)	If Number of disk greater than 0 then,
        i)	Move  N-1 disks from X to Z. ii)	Move  Nth disk from X to Y iii)	Move  N-1 disks from Y to X.